-A deeply satisfying meal is never far away if you have a jar of this easy-to-make homemade red enchilada sauce in the fridge.
+Dive into the world of homemade enchilada sauce, a fresh, flavorful condiment that will make store-bought sauce seem super boring.
+A deeply satisfying meal is never far away if you have a jar of this easy enchilada sauce in the fridge.

 I’ve been on a meatball kick lately, and adore cooking them in this sauce and serving them over soft polenta.
 It’s equally as delicious over spinach, poblano, and cheese enchiladas.

 Ingredients You’ll Need

 Ancho Chile Peppers: The rockstar ingredient!
 They bring a mild, sweet heat to our enchilada sauce.
 When buying, always select chiles that are flexible like a raisin as this indicates freshness.